Skip to main content

 * match user.profile.verified == true

-# Now user object is ready for API request
+# Payload ready for request

-* print 'Final payload:', user
+* print user

 When to Use